 The government has clearly spelled out a few instances in which the reverse charge mechanism is employed and understanding the same can help both businesses and individual customers understand their transactions in a more comprehensive manner.

 Let’s take a look at the reverse charge mechanism, when it is implemented, and what self-invoicing is

 Let’s say that you own a small paper company that is registered under GST.
 However, one of your vendors that supplies glossy paper to your company is not registered under GST.
 In this case, the reverse charge applies.
 In this case, the paper company must pay the GST instead of the glossy paper vendor.

 Also, it is important to note that the registered dealer must carry out self-invoicing, instead of the vendor sending the invoice to the company.

 Reverse charge mechanism in respect of services through an e-commerce website

 If an e-commerce website supplies any services, then the reverse charge becomes applicable to the e-commerce operator.
 For instance, if you use a brand that lists out service vendors, such as beauticians, then you must pay the GST on the bill, instead of the vendors paying the same to the brand.

-Reverse charge mechanism in respect of supply of specific goods listed by CBIC
+Reverse charge mechanism in respect of the supply of specific goods listed by CBIC

 If you supply certain goods that have been listed out by the Central Board of Indirect Taxes & Customs (CBIC), then the reverse charge is applicable.
 Some of these goods include cashew nuts, betel leaves, silk yarn, tobacco leaves, and so on.